Book Making:

 Offer other binding options:

-Hole punch and yarn or ribbon.
+Hole punch and short pieces of yarn or ribbon

-Book rings.
+Book rings

 Drawing Tools: